Classes & Attributes

 He had it coming.
 Was I supposed to bear such insults with inaction, simply because of his high birth?
 That lord sang a different tune with six inches of steel in his guts.

+Found at the bottom of the tree, between the Strength and Dexterity sections.
 Usually associated with aggressive melee builds, and has easy access to most of the tree's weapon-type-specific clusters.
 His Ascendancy classes are:

 For three years I have lived without my family, my pride, my Way...
 Hear me, Ancestors!
 A slave stands behind you.
 A warrior stands before you.
 And Death walks at our side.